 We have evaluated the terms of the RIFA and concluded that the features are similar to those of a debt instrument.
 Accordingly, we have accounted for the transaction as long-term debt and presented it as a deferred royalty obligation on our condensed consolidated balance sheets.
 We have further evaluated the terms of the RIFA and determined that the repayment of the Hard Cap in effect at the time which ranges from 185% to 250% of the Investment Amount, less any payments made to date, upon a change of control is an embedded derivative that requires bifurcation from the debt instrument and fair value recognition.
 We determined the fair value of the derivative using an option pricing Monte Carlo simulation model taking into account the probability of change of control occurring and potential repayment amounts and timing of such payments that would result under various scenarios, as further described in Note 2, "Summary of Significant Accounting Policies" to our condensed consolidated financial statements.
-The aggregate fair value of the embedded derivative liability was \$920 as of September 30, 2022.
+The aggregate fair value of the embedded derivative liability was \$1,320 and \$1,340 as of June 30, 2023 and December 31, 2022, respectively.
 We will remeasure the embedded derivative to fair value each reporting period until the time the features lapse and/or termination of the deferred royalty obligation.
-For each of the three and nine month periods ended September 30, 2022 we recognized other income in the amount of \$670, due to the remeasurement of the embedded derivative liability.
-The carrying value of the deferred royalty obligation at September 30, 2022 was \$72,961 based on \$75,000 of proceeds, net of the fair value of the bifurcated embedded derivative liability upon execution of the RIFA, and debt issuance costs incurred.
-The carrying value of the deferred royalty obligation approximated fair value at September 30, 2022 and was measured using Level 3 inputs.
-The estimated fair market value was calculated using an option pricing Monte Carlo simulation model with inputs consistent with those used in determining the embedded derivative values as described in Note 2, "Summary of Significant Accounting Policies."
-The effective interest rate as of September 30, 2022 was 17.28%.
+For the three and six month periods ended June 30, 2023 we recognized other expense (income) of \$30 and (\$20), due to the remeasurement of the embedded derivative liability, respectively.
+The carrying value of the deferred royalty obligation as of June 30, 2023 was \$79,347 based on \$75,000 of proceeds, net of the fair value of the bifurcated embedded derivative liability upon execution of the RIFA, and debt issuance costs incurred.
+The carrying value of the deferred royalty obligation approximated fair value as of June 30, 2023 and December 31, 2022.
+The effective interest rate as of June 30, 2023 was 16.18%.
 In connection with the deferred royalty obligation, we incurred debt issuance costs totaling \$2,662.
 Debt issuance costs have been netted against the debt and are being amortized over the estimated term of the debt using the effective interest method, adjusted on a prospective basis for changes in the underlying assumptions and inputs.
 The assumptions used in determining the expected repayment term of the debt and amortization period of the issuance costs requires that we make estimates that could impact the short and long-term classification of these costs, as well as the period over which these costs will be amortized.